KNg-02/VITAL-Presentation/README.md

     * 7154 (24% done) and 12566 (43%) in 2021.
     * Worsened in 2022 by declining further in both categories while the recieved documents rose, with 1904 (5%) and 4525 (15%).

- <p>This glaring discrepancy immediately signals where our intervention efforts should focus.</p>
+ <p>This glaring discrepancy immediately signals where our efforts should be focusing on.</p>

 <h3>2.
 Stand-out source of the overwhelming mismanagement of documents</h3>